 Talking the proverbial talk is important for commerce—but so is the ability to easily transact with French customers.

 According to our research and internal data, at least 80% of French consumers use debit and credit cards for their online purchases.
 French consumers overwhelmingly appear to prefer Visa (Carte Bleu) over MasterCard, though the average order value for all payment methods-credit card or otherwise-was approximately the same: at least €69.80.
 MasterCard delivered slightly higher-value orders, averaging at €70.24.

 Supporting such local payment methods ushers in untapped incremental revenue.
-Last year, we helped an apparel accessories retailer by optimizing the conversion rate of its localized French website.
+Last year, we helped an apparel accessories retailer by optimising the conversion rate of its localised French website.
 While locally-preferred payment platforms were supported on the translated site, customers were given no indication of this until late in the conversion funnel.

 MotionPoint recommended displaying all payment methods available-including the local ones-in page footers and on individual product pages.
 Post-implementation, conversion rates grew by nearly 140%.

 Consumers were clearly visiting the French site, but had been hesitant to buy, since they didn’t see that their preferred payment methods were available.

 Based on the first-hand experiences of our clients in France, it’s an expansion-worthy online market.
 We recently ranked it as #3 in our Trendbook e-book series’ Top 30 hottest global online markets.
 Here are two success stories from e-retail companies serving French consumers via MotionPoint-operated localised sites: